 Timothy Greenfield-Sanders is a Grammy winning and Emmy nominated film director.
 In addition, as a photographer, he has achieved critical acclaim photographing world leaders and major cultural figures, including presidents, writers, artists, actors and musicians.

-Greenfield-Sanders has produced and directed 13 films including Lou Reed: Rock and Roll Heart (Grammy Award, 1998), The Black List (NAACP Spirit award, 2008), The Latino List, The Out List, About Face (HBO), The Boomer List, The Women’s List (PBS) and The Trans List (HBO and Toni Morrison: The Pieces I Am.
+Greenfield-Sanders has produced and directed 13 films including Lou Reed: Rock and Roll Heart (Grammy Award, 1998), The Black List (NAACP Spirit award, 2008), The Latino List, The Out List, About Face (HBO), The Boomer List, The Women’s List (PBS), The Trans List (HBO and Toni Morrison: The Pieces I Am.

 His most recent film, Toni Morrison: The Pieces I Am, premiered at the Sundance Film Festival in 2019, played in theaters worldwide, won the NAACP Image Award in 2020 and was nominated for three Emmy Awards that year.
-The film is currently on Hulu.
-The film premieres on PBS’ American Masters on June 23, 2020.
+The film is currently on Hulu and PBS’ American Masters.

 Greenfield-Sanders’ books have been published by Bulfinch, Atria, Luxury and Powerhouse.
 He received his B.A. from Columbia University and his M.F.A. from The American Film Institute.